blog posts

 1. Go to the IP section of the firewall section, and the firewall window will appear.
 Click on the NAT tab and the Add New button in this window.
 A new NAT Rule window will appear.

 2. In the General tab, select scant from the Chain drop-down menu and put the IP block address of your LAN (in this article: 192.168.10.0/24) in the address input field.
-Now click on the Action tab, select the masquerade option from the Action drop-down menu, and then click on the Apply button and OK.
+Now click on the Action tab, select the masquerade option from the Action drop-down menu, and then click the Apply button and OK.

 default route